-Life insurance is a type of insurance policy that will pay out a lump sum to your family or other dependants if you die within the ‘term’ of the policy.
+Life insurance is a type of insurance policy that will pay out a lump sum of money or an income to your family or other dependants if you die within the ‘term’ of the policy.
 Having life insurance will ensure your intended beneficiaries are provided for should you die prematurely, and the cash sum can be put towards paying the mortgage, household bills or other day-to-day living expenses.

 If you outlive your life insurance policy, the policy will simply expire.
 This means you won’t receive a payout and you won’t get back any of the money you’ve spent on premiums.
 Should you decide to take out another policy, bear in mind that premiums are based on your age at the time of your application and so if you apply when you are older, the policy is likely to be more expensive.

 There are a number of different types of life insurance to consider when comparing your cover options and these include: